Fairfax Cryobank Welcomes Donor Conceived Individuals

 We recognize that the donor’s medical profile is a snapshot in time and that it is important to continue to collect information from our donors over time.
 In 2012 Fairfax Cryobank built a secure online system to collect annual updates from our retired sperm donors.
 We reach out to our donors at least once a year to ask them to check-in and update their and their family’s medical information.
 Donors may also update personal information as well.
 The updated information is reviewed by our Medical Director and shared on the donor’s Summary Profile, available online for viewing.

 In 2005, Fairfax Cryobank started a new donor category called ID.
 In this new program, donors agree to release identifying information.
 We created this category because of the increased interest by families to have this option available.
 Identifying information, such as donor name, date of birth, and address, is shared with donor-conceived children by an ID donor, whose mother already registered their birth, then requests the information themselves after age 18.
 About 45% of our current donor list is ID.
 The others are Non-ID donors that chose to keep their contact information private.
-Before 2005, all our donors were anonymous.
+Before 2005, the identity of all donors were private.
 The first donor conceived individuals for this ID information will reach the age of 18 in 2023.

 Now, Fairfax is only working with donors who consent to the release of their contact information through the ID program.
 Because of the changing landscape, evolving regulations on both the state and federal level, starting in January 2020 Fairfax Cryobank implemented a system to allow previously Non-ID donors to consent to the release of their identifying information.
 This is not required, but we recognize that a person’s experience may lead to their changing their mind to be open to contact.
 The Non-ID donor must contact the Cryobank and complete a notarized form consenting to the release of his contact information.
 This will not change the donor’s designation on the donor catalog, but it will be noted in the Summary Profile online.